team-tornado-mixtape/team-tornado-mixtape-backend/README.md

 ## Follow a User

-Logged in user can follow any user's profile
+Logged in user can follow/unfollow any user's profile

 Requirement: user must be logged in.